van1lv/NPD-API-Web/README.md

 Let me know if anything you need. van1lv@outlook.com

-The video of website is here : https://youtu.be/gDadZhzdQ2U
+The video of website demo can be found at here : https://youtu.be/gDadZhzdQ2U